PsionicRaposa/Modern-UI-For-Hlockey/README.md

 Modern userstyle UI for Hlockey meant to be used with Stylus.

-Works on Firefox and most Chromium based browsers.
+Works on Firefox and most Chromium based browsers (ex: Chrome and Edge)

 Works on the Kiwi and Yandex mobile browsers.